-Banksia ilicifolia can grow to around 10-12 metre although it is variable depending on conditions.
-In wind blasted coastal conditions it can form a more shrub like habit or small tree 5 to 7 metres.
+Banksia ilicifolia can grow to around 10-12 metres although it is variable depending on conditions.
+In wind-blasted coastal conditions, it can form a more shrub-like habit or small tree 5 to 7 metres.

 The attractive flowers of the Holly-leaved Banksia are usually reddish at the base and cream above but age to a deep pink or red.
 Yellow flowers have also been observed in the wild.

 Although considered not to be at risk in the wild the low seed set of this species makes it difficult to obtain.
 Often only one seed or sometimes two, will be produced on the cone and in some years no seed will be set at all.

 Prefers a well-drained sandy soil in an open sunny position.
 Drought and wind-tolerant, suited to coastal conditions and soils.

 Occurs naturally in the regions of the Esperance Plains, Jarrah Forest, Swan Coastal Plain and Warren in the South-West Province of Western Australia.

 Seed is best sown in spring or autumn in a temperate climate.